-Aegis Ashore is a land-based variant of the Navy’s Aegis Weapons System and the centerpiece of Phases II and III of the European Phased Adaptive Approach (EPAA).
-The system incorporates land-based versions of platforms used on Aegis ships including the AN/SPY-1 radar, the MK 41 Vertical Launch System, and Standard Missile-3 (SM-3) interceptors.
+Aegis Ashore is the land-based variant of the Navy’s Aegis Weapons System and the centerpiece of Phases II and III of the European Phased Adaptive Approach (EPAA).
+The system incorporates land-based versions of the various componants used on Aegis ships, including the deckhouse, AN/SPY-1 radar, the Mark 41 Vertical Launching System (VLS), and Standard Missile-3 (SM-3) interceptors.
 It is intended to serve as a midcourse defense against medium and intermediate-range missiles.
-1 The first two planned sites for Aegis Ashore deployment are at Deveselu, Romania and Redzikowo, Poland.
-The AN/TPY-2 X-Band Radar in Turkey will also provide early tracking data to the Aegis Ashore sites on missiles launched from Iran towards Europe.
+1 The first two planned Aegis Ashore sites are at Deveselu, Romania and Redzikowo, Poland.
+The AN/TPY-2 X-band Radar in Turkey provides early tracking data to the Aegis Ashore sites on missiles launched from the Middle East.

-Congress has also debated the potential of deploying air defense assets at Aegis Ashore sites.
-Adding the anti-air capability to the sites is simply a matter of arming certain VLS cells with SM-2 or SM-6 interceptors, as the Baseline 9 processing software used at the sites will have the ability to process threats from aircraft, cruise missiles, and ballistic missiles simultaneously.
-Members of Congress argue that it will be important to be able to defend the sites from air attack should they be required to intercept ballistic missiles headed toward Europe.
-7 Furthermore, after the North Korean nuclear test in January 2016, PACOM Commander Admiral Harry Harris discussed operationalizing the test Aegis Ashore system at the Pacific Missile Range Facility in Hawaii to defend the islands.
+The U.S. Congress directed the Department of Defense to study the potential of deploying air defense assets at Aegis Ashore sites, possibly by arming certain VLS cells with SM-2 or SM-6 interceptors.
+7 After the North Korean nuclear test in January 2016, PACOM Commander Admiral Harry Harris discussed operationalizing the test Aegis Ashore system at the Pacific Missile Range Facility in Hawaii to defend the islands.
 8